lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-04-13-Sledgehammer.md

 ---
 layout: post
 title:  "Sledgehammer: some history, some tips"
 usemathjax: true
-tags: general sledgehammer
+tags: general sledgehammer automation
 ---

 Sledgehammer is the subsystem that links Isabelle/HOL to automatic theorem provers like Vampire and Z3.
 It is so much part of the Isabelle user's everyday experience that it can be hard to remember a time before it was there.
 Let's see if I can dig up some memories, and also come up with some usage tips relevant today.